wingify/readme-central/docs/Integrations/fme-push-vwo-data-integrations/mixpanel.md

 ## Integration Steps

-Integrating the VWO FME SDK with analytics platforms like Mixpanel allows you to automatically send feature flag evaluation and event tracking data to your analytics dashboard.
-This is achieved using the `IntegrationCallback` provided by the FME SDK.
+Integrating the VWO FE SDK with analytics platforms like Mixpanel allows you to automatically send feature flag evaluation and event tracking data to your analytics dashboard.
+This is achieved using the `IntegrationCallback` provided by the FE SDK.

-Initialize your `MixpanelIntegration` instance and provide an implementation of the `IntegrationCallback` when initializing the FME SDK.
+Initialize your `MixpanelIntegration` instance and provide an implementation of the `IntegrationCallback` when initializing the FE SDK.
 Inside the `execute` method of the callback, check the properties to determine if it's a flag evaluation or an event tracking call and forward the data to your Mixpanel instance.

 ```swift
 import VWO_FME